DCAN-Labs/functional-random-forest/README.md

 ### Using the package in the matlab environment

-FRF was designed such that an individual does not need to access the matlab environment to run the data.
+FRF was designed such that an individual does not need to access the matlab IDE to run the data.
 If one is planning to use any of the matlab functions themselves, one will need to add the package to the MATLAB path.
 After starting matlab type: